shared-processing-unit/processing-unit/README.md

 ## Prerequirements Deployment

-S3 Bucket which is specified in `.travis.yml` - script.
+S3 Bucket and WebSocketURI which are specified in `.travis.yml` - script.